 Although entitled unscented, the new version does retain a scent, however this is a result of the ingredients in the formulation and not due to added fragrance.
 The original formula has a floral scent contributed by the additional oils as discussed above.

-The Klairs Supple Preparation Toners are both priced at US$21.99 each for 180ml of product.
+Both Klairs Supple Preparation Toners (Original and Unscented) are priced at USD$22.00 each for 180ml of product.

 The Klairs Supple Preparation Toners have a 3 year lifespan and must be used within 12 months of opening.

 I have used the original toner before and have to say that the unscented variety performed in an identical fashion in terms of texture, application and results.
 This is not unexpected given the formulation is near identical, the fragrant oils simply removed from the unscented version.
 As such, it made logical sense to write a combined review of both products.

 The original has a floral perfume provided by the oils which is not unpleasant but clearly the cause of sensitivity for some and the motivation behind the new version.
 The unscented has no added fragrance but it does have a natural scent which is light and somewhat medicinal in nature.
 Both dissipate quite quickly once absorbed into the skin.